nkadel/samba4repo/README.md

 samba4repo
 ==========

-Wrapper for SRPM building tools for Samba 4 on CentOS 7 and Fedora 28.
+Wrapper for SRPM building tools for Samba 4 on Fedora 29

+Samba 4.10.0 and later are not compatible with the Python 2 environments of RHEL 7.
+It will not be available until RHEL 8 is released.
+For RHEL, use the v4.9.5 tag.

+RHEL 8 beta lacks critical libraries.
+Some have been added, such as doxygen and cmocka, but they are incomplete.

 The samba hers is built with the domain controller fully enabled, in the "samba-dc" packagtes.
 The RPMs from RHEL upstream include only